anzmaaan/anz-renderer/README.md

 # anz-renderer
-Private Repository following along the Holistic3D tutorial on OpenGL with Python.
+Repository following along the Holistic3D tutorial on OpenGL with Python.